 In accordance with the College of Education, Humanities and Behavioral Sciences policy, all students registering for the first course in the College of Education, Humanities and Behavioral Sciences must have an overall grade point average of 2.50 or higher.
 Admission to Alabama A&M University does not qualify a student for admission to the Educator Preparation Program (EPP).
 Eligibility for admission to an Educator Preparation Program is determined when the student has completed at least 30 semester hours at the University.
 Admission to the Educator Preparation Program serves as the first level of assessment under the conceptual framework, "The Educator as a Service Professional."
 The College of Education, Humanities and Behavioral Sciences has clearly defined criteria for admitting students to the Educator Preparation Program.
-Teacher Educator Preparation and Certification Services (EPP) for course requirements.
+Teacher Educator and Leadership (TEaL) students will be cleared based on the Bulletin in effect at the time of admission to the Center for Educator Preparation and Certification Services (EPP) for course requirements.
 If there is an ALSDE-mandated change in GPA for TEaL students, the Bulletin would still be based on admission to EPP but the GPA requirement would change effective the date ALSDE changed it.
 Any TEaL student graduating after the effective date must have the new GPA.
-Any other ALSDE-mandated change will be effective the date ALSDE changed it.
+Any other ALSDE-mandated change will be effective the date ALSDE changed it